eSpaceEPFL/marsissharadviewer/docs/use.rst

 Set plug-in preferences
 =======================

-Open the *Mars radars->Settings* dialog from the meu bar.
+Open the *Mars radars->Settings* dialog from the menu bar.

-The dialog (see figore below) allows to set the radargram source and the plug-in cache directory.
+The dialog (see the figure below) allows to set the radargram source and the plug-in cache directory.

 *This information must be provided before using the plug-in*